Click here to sign up for my free Rick’s Tech Tips Newsletter!

 Facebook is one of the most visited websites on the Internet, and with over two billion registered users it’s a virtual gold mine for scam artists out to make an easy buck.

 There are countless scams being perpetrated on Facebook at all times, but every now and then a particularly insidious one pops up.

 The purpose of this post is to warn you about a scam that has cleaned out the bank accounts of at least three of my own Facebook friends.

-You receive a friend request from someone you don’t know, but decide to accept it because he is already friends with several of your other friends.
+You receive a friend request from someone you don’t know, but decide to accept it because he/she is already friends with several of your other friends.

 You start talking to one another and quickly become pretty close friends (as Facebook friends go).
 Perhaps you even begin communicating outside of Facebook (phone, texting, etc.).

 Over time you build up trust in your new friend as well as a certain amount of emotional attachment.
-Now he’s ready to strike because he senses that the iron is hot.
+Now they’re ready to strike because they sense that the iron is hot.

 Your friend sends you a message or calls with the news that they’re going overseas for a long-awaited vacation.
 Once “there” they send regular reports about how nice the weather is, how beautiful the beach is, how great the food is.

 But then you receive a very different kind of message.
-He has been robbed or his hotel room has been ransacked.
-His wallet is gone, and so is all of his cash and credit/debit cards.
+They have been robbed or their hotel room has been ransacked.
+Their wallet/purse is gone, and so is all of their cash and credit/debit cards.

-The local police are working on the case, but in the meantime he has no way of paying expenses, buying food or even returning home.
-He hates to ask, but could you possibly send him some cash to see him through this crisis?
+The local police are working on the case, but in the meantime they has no way of paying expenses, buying food or even returning home.
+They hate to ask, but could you possibly send some cash to see them through this crisis?

-He’ll gladly pay you back when he gets back home…
+They’ll gladly pay you back when they get back home…